sleepjie/Valanar/Valanar Superdocument.md

 ---
 ## The Primordial Dragons

-The Sacrifice of the Immortals
+### The Sacrifice of the Immortals
 In a time before the fledgling races of Valanar took their first steps, the six Primordial Dragons, each of them gifted with unique traits by their God, Bælthatrax, were the first sentient beings to grace the material plane.

 Initially, the Primordial Dragons were created by the Gods to ensure that the boundaries between the planes were maintained; in the event that beings from other planes found their way to the prime material plane of Valanar, the Dragons would rise to meet them.
 As a result of their role as guardians of Valanar, they were granted an exceptional amount of power, and each of them were given a domain to protect.

-These Primordials acted as immortal guardians, unafflicted by the course of time - as their battles raged on against the nightmarish creatures which spawned from the chaos of the abyssal planes (which had also been crafted by the Elder Gods), the Dragons knew that eventually, their strength would wain, and they would one day falter in their task just enough for chaos to corrupt the impeccable balance the material plane had been created with.
-With this in mind, they petitioned Bælthatrax with the ultimate sacrifice, the ability to procreate in exchange for their immortality; they knew that the only way to keep the barriers held would be to create stronger versions of themselves, children that could learn and grow with the passage of time, and spawn children of their own to increase their numbers.
-Thus, they became the first of the mortal Dragons.
+These Primordials acted as immortal guardians, unafflicted by the course of time - as their battles raged on against the nightmarish creatures which spawned ever more frequently from the encroaching chaos of the abyss, the Dragons knew that eventually their strength would wain and they would one day falter in their task just enough for chaos to corrupt the impeccable balance the material plane had been created with.
+Though immortal, the Primordials came to understand a grim truth: the passage of time did not erode them, but it did not strengthen them either.
+The horrors they faced evolved, while they remained unchanged.
+It was this understanding that led to their first and greatest sacrifice—they petitioned Bælthatrax to relinquish their immortality in exchange for the ability to reproduce.
+In giving up their eternal nature, they birthed the mortal bloodlines of Dragonkin, ensuring that their legacy could grow, adapt, and multiply across generations.

 This, however, would not be the only sacrifice the Primordials made on behalf of their Gods.
 In a day long forgotten to time and history, the sun was blotted out from the sky by a hole so black that it mirrored the Abyss itself.
 As creatures of the outer planes began to crawl out from the heavens, the Primordial Dragons flew into the hole, sealing it behind them as they went, never to be seen again.
 All of the Dragons who witnessed this act of sacrifice are presumed to have perished, but some still remain, slumbering in some unknown deep chasm, with power and knowledge of things far more ancient than any other creature in the world.

-This tale is passed on through Bælthatrax’s holy tomes, with the ‘Sacrifice of the Immortals’ being a favored story by some Priests.
+This tale is passed on through Bælthatrax’s holy tomes, with the ‘Sacrifice of the Immortals’ being a favoured story by some Priests.
 ##### Borrsundrutherxes, the Mantle of Dawn
 The first of the Primordials, he was entrusted with the power of light - his task, to illuminate all places where darkness falls and to flush out the corruption where its roots took hold.
 His golden scales were often seen glimmering across the skies during the day, unresting in his mission to quell all darkness.
 When stood on four legs his resting height reached roughly thirty (30) feet, and from head to tail he was roughly ninety (90) feet long.